2015-2016 Board of Directors and Staff

 Gretchen Rusch, Music Personnel Manager and Librarian

 Gretchen Rusch is the Librarian and Music Personnel Manager for the Bemidji Symphony Orchestra.
 She coordinates the auditioning and recruitment of new musicians, and often spearheads special projects for the BSO as needs arise.
 Rusch attended the University of Northern Iowa where she earned a Master of Library Science degree and played in the double reed studio.
-By day, she is a Media Specialist for the Bemidji Public Schools and adjunct professor of Oboe and English Horn at Bemidji State University.
+By day, she is a Media Specialist for the Bemidji Public Schools.

 Contact Gretchen to get more information about auditioning!